freeCodeCamp/guide/src/pages/git/git-commit/index.md

 ### Description
 The `git commit` command will save all staged changes, along with a brief description from the user, to the local repository.

 In addition, a new version of the project will be created in the current repository.
-This will allow the user to recall those changes at a later date and if needed, revert to that version.
+This will allow the user to recall those changes at a later date or, if needed, revert to that version.

 ### Options
 There are a number of options that can be included with `git commit`.
-However, I will only cover the two most common options in this guide.
-For an extensive list of options please consult the git documentation [here](https://git-scm.com/docs/git-commit).
+However, this guide will only cover the two most common options.
+For an extensive list of options, please consult the [Git documentation](https://git-scm.com/docs/git-commit).

-### The -m Option
+#### The -m Option
 The most common option used with `git commit` is the `-m` option.
 The `-m` stands for message.
-When calling ‘git commit’, it is required to include a message.
+When calling `git commit`, it is required to include a message.
 The message should be a short description of the changes being committed.
-The message should be at the end of the command and it must be wrapped in quotations `” “`.
+The message should be at the end of the command and it must be wrapped in quotations `" "`.

 An example of how to use the `-m` option:
 ```shell